tonioloewald/bindinator.js/docs/events.md

 when handled unless the event handler returns an explicit `true`.

 I hope you find this tradeoff to be worthwhile.
-It is borrowed from the way events behaved in *HyperCard* which I continue to regard as the most producting development and robust development environment I have ever used.
+It is borrowed from the way events behaved in *HyperCard* which I continue to regard as the most productive and robust development environment I have ever used.

 Also see [b8r.events.js](#source=source/b8r.anyEvent.js).